linroger/FinanceCompendium/II. Economics/International/International Finance/Lecture Notes on International Finance/Lecture Notes on International Finance chapters/03 Risk Premia Factor Structure.md

 e_{t} - \bar {e} = \lim_{h \rightarrow \infty} h \left(r_{t} (h) - r_{t}^{*} (h)\right).
 $$

 To make sense of the exchange rate puzzles and other salient patterns in international financial markets, we first enrich the risk premium in the baseline model.
-To be clear, as long as the households' utility function  $u(c)$  is non-linear, the currency risk premium is al-

-ready present in the baseline model in Chapter 1.
+To be clear, as long as the households' utility function $u(c)$ is non-linear, the currency risk premium is already present in the baseline model in Chapter 1.
 As the exchange rate accounting in Section 1.B shows, the currency risk premium  $rp_{t}$  affects both the currency expected return and the exchange rate level.

 In this chapter, we consider specific models that account for the time-series and the cross-sectional variations in the currency risk premium, and understand the properties of the implied exchange rate dynamics.
 As an initial step, all models presented in this chapter assume complete markets.